cressie176/mcp-server/README.md

 }
 ```

-Restart Claude Desktop and your resources and prompts will be available!
+Restart Claude and your resources and prompts will be available!

 ## Examples
 See my [prompts](https://github.com/cressie176/prompts) repository